 The Web Theme was approved by University leadership in fall 2019.
 Starting in January 2020, all new websites must use the theme as a starting point.
 The University provides resources and starter kits to get started, whether you choose to build your website on campus or with an external agency.

 - All approved websites are expected to be fully responsive, with a simple and functioning user experience across all devices (mobile, tablet, desktop, etc.).

-- Developers should work with performance in mind.
+- Developers should work with performance and accessibility in mind.
 All websites should load quickly across all devices and connection speeds.
-A minimum score of 90 on desktop and 80 on mobile from Google's PageSpeed Insights is required.
+We highly recommend sites are measured at multiple stages during the creation process using tools such as Google Lighthouse or PageSpeed Insights.

-It’s recommended that campus units work with a professional web agency (MarComm Web Team or external agency) to develop new websites.
+It is recommended that campus units work with a professional web agency (Notre Dame web team or external agency) to develop new websites.
 Quality standards are strictly enforced, and personal projects, faculty/student projects, and freelance projects often fail to reflect the professionalism necessary for approval.
 Choose a partner with the experience and capability to do the job right.

 Campus websites must be hosted in a secure and high-performing environment.
 Approval will be granted only for sites that are hosted on University-approved vendors.

 If you are building a custom website, or working with a vendor, the University recommends the following vendors:

 For more information on hosting, contact OIT Help.